Lighting your driveway adds an extra layer of safety and security to your home.

 When it comes to lighting a driveway, most people tend to opt for ground lights.
 They’re a popular choice because they give the driveway a modern look, are unobtrusive and relatively easy to install.
 Ground lights are generally sold individually and come in a range of colours and shapes, so you can get creative and add character to your driveway.

 Many ground lights can withstand the weight of cars driving over them.
 This will always be specified by Lighting Direct, so you can be sure of buying the right product.
 The drive-over Adelpha Ground Light has a recessed design that allows a perfectly flush, discreet installation.
-It can be fitted with a low-energy or standard lightbulb and uses a tough polycarbonate diffuser to reduce glare.
+With a tough polycarbonate diffuser this light is built to withstand up to 2,000 kg weight.

 Driveway post lights

 Post lights are useful for marking out your driveway perimeter, making it easy to manoeuvre your car in and out of position when light is low.
-They never become covered in snow or leaf debris like ground-installed lighting, but they inevitably take up more space than recessed lights and are better suited to open spaces rather than tightly walled boundaries.
+They never become covered in snow or leaf debris like ground-installed lighting.

 You can space post lights out along your driveway as you see fit (you might want to do this asymmetrically with a long drive—avoiding the runway effect), and even blend them into your rockery or garden features.